Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

         model: sklearn.model
             An instance of the sklearn model

-        X: numpy.ndarray
-            A numpy array containing the features of the model

-        y: pandas.core.series.Series
-            A pandas series containing the targets/labels

-        X_test: numpy.ndarray
+        X_train, X_validation, X_test: pandas.core.frame.DataFrame
-            A numpy array containing the features of the model
+            A set of pandas DataFrames containing the features of the model

-        y_test: pandas.core.series.Series
+        y_train, y_validation, y_test: pandas.core.series.Series
-            A pandas series containing the targets/labels
+            A set of pandas series containing the targets/labels

         hyperparameters_dict: dict
             A dictionary containing a range of hyperparameters